-The Maritime Studies Research Unit [MSRU] is a research unit within the Faculty of Arts of Memorial University.
+The Maritime Studies Research Unit [MSRU] is a research unit within the Faculty of Humanities and Social Sciences of Memorial University.
 It fosters research on maritime topics across the University.
 Members are involved in the interpretation of human behaviour in marine and coastal environments, both in the past and the present.
 The Unit emphasizes interdisciplinary work and provides opportunities for Memorial faculty and students and visiting scholars to present their research in workshops and colloquia and as individual paper presentations.
 The Unit’s occasional activities have recently involved schools, family history societies and environmental organizations.

 Membership in the MSRU is open to faculty and staff of Memorial University with research interests in maritime studies.